someengineering/resoto.com/docs/getting-started/installing-with-docker.md

   somecr.io/someengineering/resoto:{{latestRelease}}
 ```

 And just like that, you now have Resoto running in Docker!
+Depending on the size of your AWS account the first collect run will take around 5-10 minutes.

 ### [Docker Compose](https://docs.docker.com/compose/reference) {#docker-compose-install}